What is Lead Qualification?

 Role in Decision-Making

 This is one of the most important key pointers in qualifying a lead.
 Is your lead the final decision maker when it comes to purchasing?
 If yes, then your lead qualifies as a SQL.
-Else, you need to focus more on getting to the actual decision-maker.
-This will require more nurturing before the conversion happens.

 Lead Qualification Practices that Matter for your Business